fcrespel/karaplan/docs/deployment/terraform/gce/README.md

-# Terraform for Google Compute Engine - Classic deployment
+# Terraform for Google Compute Engine

-This example uses [Terraform](https://terraform.io) to provision all resources described in the [Google Compute Engine - Classic deployment](../../gcp/gce-classic/README.md) guide.
+This example uses [Terraform](https://terraform.io) to provision all resources described in the [Google Compute Engine](../../gcp/gce/README.md) guide.
 See the `main.tf` and `variables.tf` files for more information.

 ## Prerequisites